Limmy: Career

 In January 2016, Limmy performed four nights at the Clyde Auditorium and one night at the Hammersmith Apollo, adapting material from this TV shows to become Limmy Live!
 On 1 May 2017, he released his second book of short stories, That's Your Lot, embarking on a similar UK book reading tour to his first.

 Limmy appeared on Richard Herring's Leicester Square Theatre Podcast in 2015, 2017, and 2020.
-He also appeared on the Blindboy Podcast in 2020.
+He also appeared on The Blindboy Podcast in 2020.

 Limmy has been noted for the parody tributes he often tweets on the announcement of a celebrity's death; he invariably posts that he "had the pleasure of meeting [them] at a charity do once.
 [They were] surprisingly down to earth, and VERY funny".
 Following the death of nightclub owner Peter Stringfellow, his tweet was mistakenly reported as a genuine tribute by Sky News.

 In 2017, the BBC commissioned what was then a one-off special of Limmy's Homemade Show, which was broadcast in April 2018.
 Originally intended to be a web series before being picked up by the BBC, the show is produced, performed, directed, filmed, and edited by Limmy alone, and takes place in or around his home.
 A follow-up series was commissioned by the BBC and began airing in April 2020.
-Limmy has stated the special is his final television program, citing his mental health, as doing TV work made him "fucking suicidal".
+After the airing of his one-off commentary Limmy's Other Stuff in October 2020, Limmy announced his retirement from television, citing his mental health, as doing TV work made him "fucking suicidal".
+Since 2018, Limmy has been livestreaming almost daily on the website Twitch, where he plays video games, chats to fans and tells improvised comedy stories.

-Limmy is a Twitch streamer with a regular viewership of 3k+ people, 430k+ followers and streams on most days.

 Personal life

 Limmy has struggled with depression, suicidal thoughts and alcoholism, and has discussed this on social media and in interviews.
-He has been teetotal since 2004.
-Limmy was in a relationship with Lynn McGowan from 2000; In January 2022, she announced they had separated.
-They have a son.
+He gave up drinking alcohol in 2004.
+Limmy was in a relationship with Lynn McGowan from 2000; in January 2022, she announced they had separated.
+They have one son.
 Limmy is an atheist and supports Scottish independence.